Where to Buy Disposable Cameras

 They are also available in packs of 2, or in packs of 4, and cost roughly $6 each – if you’re looking for cheap disposable cameras, it doesn’t get any cheaper than this!

-Despite them being so cheap, the Fujifilm QuickSnaps are actually the gold standard of disposable cameras – the flash is powerful, and the ISO (or ‘ASA’) is relatively high for a disposable camera (400), meaning that they handle lower light well.
+Despite them being so cheap, the Fujifilm QuickSnaps are actually pretty good!
+The flash is powerful, and the ISO (or ‘ASA’) is relatively high for a disposable camera (400), meaning that they handle lower light well.

-Fujifilm is well known in the photography industry for making excellent film stock, so it’s no surprise that the photos out of the Fujifilm QuickSnap are great quality and very sharp.
+Fujifilm is well known in the photography industry for making excellent film stock, so it’s no surprise that the photos out of the Fujifilm QuickSnap are good quality and sharp.

 So the short answer of where to buy a disposable cameras in bulk or just a couple is Amazon!